wabbajack-tools/mod-lists/magnum_opus/readme.md

   *  Go to the Updates tab, and change the Automatic Update option to “Only update this game when I launch it.”
 *Since we’re always launching from F4SE, it will never automatically update again.*

 #### That’s it!
 Launch Mod Organizer 2 inside the Magnum Opus folder.
 From now on, you must launch Fallout 4 via the “F4SE” option in Mod Organizer 2.

+There are two profiles here.
+One is just a version without Private Military Company, and I literally made it for one single person.
+So if you're wondering why you have patches disabled that are named "NoPMC" then...that's why.
+You can ignore them.

 **I do not use an ENB.
 Please stop asking.** If you want one, just use whatever you want.
 There are some comparison screenshots pinned in the Magnum-Opus-Support channel on the Wabbajack Discord server.